abhishekaryan23/Task_Master/README.md

 - Create and assign tasks
 - Monitor task progress
 - Update task status
-- Filter tasks by status
+- Filter tasks by status & Users

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the [MIT License](LICENSE).